 Saint John Baptist de La Salle, founder of the Brothers of the Christian Schools (Christian Brothers) and Patron of Teachers, is also the patron of Central Catholic.
+We celebrate his feast day on April 7th.
 Our prayers usually conclude with a request for his intercession, "Saint John Baptist de La Salle, pray for us," before we recite the Brothers' traditional invocation, "Live, Jesus, in our hearts forever."